arlyon/veining/.github/ISSUE_TEMPLATE.md

+If you have a bug report, please use the template below.
+Otherwise just ignore it.

 ## Version Information

-Please substitute the [versions] for your specific details.
+Substitute the [versions] for your specific details.

 - Minecraft [version]
 - Forge: [version]